edgedb/easy-edgedb/README.md

    });
 ```

-With that, in our game we can have each city have certain ships at certain dates.
-For example, if a character is in Galatz and the date is 28 October 1887, we can see if there are any ships in town:
+With this data, now our game can have certain ships in cities at certain dates.
+For example, imagine that a character has entered the city of Galatz.
+If the date is 28 October 1887, we can see if there are any ships in town:

 ```
 SELECT Visit {